karthikeyanrathore/nginx-notes-test/readme.md

 ## Todos
-- [ ] setup prometheus and grafana
+- [x] setup prometheus and grafana for monitoring.
 - [ ] setup k8s
 - [ ] include testcases for APIs